davidgasquez/handbook/content/random/random.md

 - Zeitgeist: is a concep meaning "spirit of the age".
 It refers to an invisible agent or force dominating the characteristics of a given epoch in world history.
 - Ethos: is a Greek word meaning "character" that is used to describe the guiding beliefs or ideals that characterize a person, community, nation, or ideology.
 - Telos: is a term used by philosopher Aristotle to refer to the full potential or inherent purpose or objective of a person or thing, similar to the notion of an "end goal" or "raison d'être".
 Moreover, it can be understood as the "supreme end of man's endeavour".

+## Things that might look weird in the future

+History teaches us that in 100 years from now some of the assumptions we believed will turn out to be wrong.
+A good question to ask is "What might we be wrong about today?".
+These are a few things that future humans might see as weird behaivor:

+- Eat animals
+- Drive manually
+- Give birth without advanced assistance
+- Not caring for all the animal suffering in the wild
+- The ignorance of Social Mediafull impact on a society
+- Voting Systems and not using more Prediction Markets in public
+- Allowing Alcohol but not other drugs